loganrath/cist608/module-04.md

   - title: Annotated Bibliography
     icon: file-word
     url: https://blackboard.albany.edu/
-    description: Submit an annotated bibliography from your literature searching.
-For each source paste in the abstract and then type 2-3 sentences explaining how the supportsyour research question.
+    description: Submit an annotated bibliography (see video above) from your literature searching.
+For each source paste in the abstract and then type 2-3 sentences explaining how the supports your research question.
     due: September 19 @ 11:59pm

 ---